 There is honestly an overwhelming number of highly-rated hostels to choose from, and most dorm beds start at about €10 per night.
 If you want me to close to all the action on the Pest side, then I recommend staying at Big Fish Hostel.
 Shantee House is a great option on the Buda side while there are also a number of party hostels like Retox or Grandio if that’s what you’re looking for.

 If you’re travelling as a couple and want a bit more privacy, a private room in a hostel averages around €35 – 40 per night.
 If you’re looking to save some more money while also getting a “local experience,” it can be a good idea to consider Airbnb.
 Private rooms through the platform start at about €20 per night and it can be a great way to see the city through a different light.
-Click here to get up to $40 off your first stay with Airbnb!
+Click here to see the best Airbnbs in Budapest!

 If your budget allows for more than a hostel or Airbnb room, then you will be pleased to find out that there are also myriad affordable hotels available in Budapest that also happen to be quite well-located.